 Dota 2 is one of the most popular esports around and as such, players have received a staggering amount of money from competing in various tournaments over the years.
 Here’s a look at the top 20 highest-earning Dota 2 players of all time.

 The top players from every esport have certainly received their fair share of large prize pools, but all of those pale in comparison to the prize pools seen in Dota 2.
-Over $176 million has been doled out to players over the years, with Counter-Strike: Global Offensive being next on the list with nearly $71 million.

-It follows, then, that the players who win these events are the highest earning players in all of esports.
+It follows, then, that the players who win these events are the highest-earning players in all of esports.

-One player stands a full $400,000 ahead of the pack, though, and that’s Liquid's team captain KuroKy with a whopping $4,162,203.61 in earnings.
+One player stands over $600,000 ahead of the rest of the pack, though, and that’s OG’s team captain N0tail with a whopping $7,172,191.58 in earnings.

-The top 20 highest earning Dota 2 pros as of March 14 2019, according to esportsearnings.com, can be found below.
+The top 20 highest earning Dota 2 pros as of October, 2021 according to esportsearnings.com, can be found below.

 Top 20 Highest Earning Dota 2 Pro Players – Updated October, 2021